Kinoma/KPR-examples/README.md

 ### proxy-handler
 <a href="https://github.com/Kinoma/KPR-examples/tree/master/proxy-handler"><img src="http://kinoma.github.io/KPR-examples/images/proxy-example.jpg" height="100" alt=""/></a>

+<x-app-info id="com.marvell.kinoma.example.proxyhandler"></x-app-info>

 Photo images are fetched from a Flickr feed using a proxy handler which returns array of photo objects.
 A proxy handler is often used to filter data returned from a web service into a simplified format for use by the host application.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***